Table of Contents

 As the smallest .380 ACP on the market, the Pico is freaking tiny.
 At only 18mm wide, it’s way too small for my hands – and light as a feather.
 However, in terms of its construct, it’s actually not such a bad handgun.
 It’s pretty easy to use, has low recoil, and is surprisingly durable.
 It’s also super easy to take apart and clean like the Nano.
 Due to my hands, I just can’t deal with such a small gun.

 However, the Pico shoots pretty well and is actually a lot more reliable than the Nano – no jams.
 Additionally, the Pico features a removable frame, high capacity mag option, adjustable sights, and an ambidextrous mag release.
 I’m not saying that the Pico is a bad choice for a CCW, but it just doesn’t do it for me.
-I think the Pico was designed to fit into small purses, while the Nano was not.
+I think the Pico was designed to fit into small purses, while the other was not.

 The Glock 43 and 42 are a whole different story, and I would invite you to check out our Glock breakdown’s to learn more.